-Delivering Courses Beyond Campus Walls (December 2018)
+Delivering Courses Beyond Campus Walls (2019, 2020)

-Historically, this report has described the types of distance education courses available to Nebraska residents, what institutions offer distance education, how distance education is delivered, and how many students are taking advantage of distance education.
-Due to the ubiquity of distance education opportunities, for 2018 the Commission decided to report only data related to dual enrollment college courses offered to Nebraska high school students.
+Historically, this report has described the types of distance education courses available to Nebraska residents, which public institutions offer distance education, how distance education is delivered, and how many students are taking advantage of distance education.
+Due to the current ubiquity of distance education opportunities, since 2018 the Commission has collected and reported only data related to dual enrollment college courses offered to Nebraska high school students.